Brookes1e/Suduko/README.md

 ------------------------------------------- PYTHON SUDUKO GAME/SOLVER --------------------------------------------------

  This repository was created to in an attempt to further my programming knowledge and become more adept in Python.
- Anyone is welcome to change the code and I would gladly welcome discussions a or suggestions bout any apect of the code...
+ Anyone is welcome to change the code and I would gladly welcome discussions and or suggestions bout any apect of the code...

  The Sudoku_Solver_2.0.py solves simple suduko problems, harder puzzles have not been trialed yet.
 The starting puzzle is